HoJunHao2000/PeggleClone/README.md

 -   Stubborn pegs can also hit other stubborn pegs causing them to move
 -   Stubborn pegs may collide with other game objects but will not cause them to be activated
 -   Cannonball loses significant speed and bounces off surface
--   Only way for stubborn peg to be destroyed is for it to exit the gameboard from the bottom
+-   Only way for stubborn peg to be destroyed is for it to exit the gameboard from the bottom or if premature removal (due to ball getting stuck)
 -   Stubborn peg will bounce off the bucket (including the top)
 -   Conservation of momenetum is followed, bigger objects would move slower after colliding compared to smaller lighter objects